Coda Automotive: Financial history and investors

-Notable investors include, equity firms, Harbinger Capital Partners, Piper Jaffray, Riverstone Holdings, and personal investors, Henry "Hank" Paulson, John Bryson, Klaus Tschira, Les Wexner, Mack McLarty, Miles Rubin, Steven “Mac” Heller, and Tom Steyer.
+Notable investors included equity firms Harbinger Capital Partners, Piper Jaffray, and Riverstone Holdings, and personal investors Henry "Hank" Paulson, John Bryson, Klaus Tschira, Les Wexner, Mack McLarty, Miles Rubin, Steven “Mac” Heller, and Tom Steyer.

 Bankruptcy and legal issues

-After selling approximately 100 Coda Cars in California, Coda filed for Chapter 11 bankruptcy protection on May 1, 2013.
-Coda Holdings stated that it expects to emerge from the bankruptcy process to focus solely on its subsidiary Coda Energy, and would abandon car manufacturing which is capital intensive.
+After selling approximately 100 Coda cars in California, Coda filed for Chapter 11 bankruptcy protection on May 1, 2013.
+Coda Holdings stated that it expected to emerge from the bankruptcy process to focus solely on its subsidiary Coda Energy, and would abandon car manufacturing, which is capital intensive.

 Shortly after the bankruptcy announcement, former employee Tony Bulchak filed a class-action lawsuit against the automaker, alleging that Coda laid off 125 workers on December 14, 2012, without giving them a 60-day notice.
+The complaint was resolved in January 2014.

+Website Acquisitions

+From 2014 to 2015, the Coda website was inaccessible.
+In 2015, the website was bought up by a used car dealer in Louisville, Kentucky, who had left in most of the original Coda website's contents, not including the homepage and a few other, minor pages.

+On April 19th 2025, the website was sold again and bought by a Steroid company called Grizzly Steroids as a redirect site to their main website.

 Awards

-Lung disease advocacy group Breathe California named CODA a Clean Air Award winner in the technology development category on April 19, 2010.
+Lung disease advocacy group Breathe California named Coda a Clean Air Award winner in the Technology Development category on April 19, 2010.

-Silicon Valley networking organization AlwaysOn selected CODA as one of the top privately held companies focused on green technology in its GoingGreen 100 list for 2010.
+Silicon Valley networking organization AlwaysOn selected Coda as one of the top privately held companies focused on green technology in its GoingGreen 100 List for 2010.